liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 ### Configuring the LCS Client

-Once you deploy the LCS client portlet, you need to register it with your LCS account.
+Once you deploy the LCS client portlet, you can use it to register your server with your LCS account.
 Access the portlet by clicking on *Cloud Services* under the *Apps* section of the *Control Panel*.

 <!-- Insert screenshot -->

 After clicking *Authorize Access* on the screen that appears, you are then taken to the LCS website.
-Login with your credentials and then click *Grant Access*.
+Log in with your credentials and then click *Grant Access*.

 <!-- Insert screenshot -->

 Next, you need to register your server with LCS.
 Fill out the following fields on this screen:

-1. *Cloud Services Project*: Choose your project from the dropdown menu.
+1. Cloud Services Project: Choose your project from the dropdown menu.

-2. *Environment*: Select an environment from the dropdown menu, or create a new one by clicking the *Add New Environment* button.
+2. Environment: Select an environment from the dropdown menu, or create a new one by clicking the *Add New Environment* button.
 An environment should be a logical group of servers.
 A group of development servers or a cluster are good examples of environments.
 If you elect to create a new environment, a popup asks you to enter its *Name*, *Location*, and *Description*.
     <!-- Insert screenshot -->

-3. *Server Name*: Type in a name for your server.
+3. Server Name: Give your server a name that you can use to distinguish it in your LCS account.

-4. *Server Location*: This can be a city, location inside of an office building, or anywhere else that lets you know where the server is physically located.
+4. Server Location: This can be a city, location in an office building, or anywhere else that lets you know where the server is physically located.

-5. *Server Description*: Type in any description that you want to give your server.
-You can use this field to help differentiate the instances you are managing using LCS.
+5. Server Description: Type in any description that you want to give your server.
+You can use this field to help differentiate the servers you are managing using LCS.

 <!-- Insert screenshot -->